-Other expenses primarily increased due to net benefit costs associated with our nonqualified deferred compensation plan.
-Other also consists of our share of the funding for the FHFA, our regulator, and the Office of Finance, which manages the consolidated obligation debt issuances of the FHLBs.
-In addition, Other includes MPF related non-operating expenses/gains on the sale of real estate owned.
+Federal Housing Finance Agency and Office of Finance expenses consist of our share of the funding for the FHFA, our regulator, and the Office of Finance, which manages the consolidated obligation debt issuances of the FHLBs.

+Other, net expenses primarily consists of net benefit costs associated with our nonqualified deferred compensation plan.
+In addition, Other, net includes MPF related non-operating expenses/gains on the sale of real estate owned (REO).

-As noted in Noninterest Income on page 49, we earn MPF fees from the MPF Program, a majority of which are from other FHLBs but also include income from other third party investors.
-These fees are designed to offset the expenses we incur to administer the program.
+As noted in Noninterest Income on page 48, we earn MPF fees from the MPF Program, a majority of which are from other FHLBs but also include income from other third party investors.
+These fees are designed to compensate us for the expenses we incur to administer the program.
 Our expenses relating to the MPF fees earned are included in the relevant line items in the noninterest expense table shown above.
 The following table summarizes MPF related fees and expenses.

-For the years ended December 31, 2020 2019
+For the years ended December 31, 2 021 : 2020

-MPF fees earned \$ 5 4 \$ 38
+MPF fees earned \$ 46 \$ 54

-Expenses related to MPF fees earned 3 9 34
+Expenses related to MPF fees earned 34 39